History and beliefs

 Leadership and ministries

 Our constitution requires that we hold communion every week – this is done at different times to accommodate the varying availabilities of our congregations.
 We have always offered refreshments after the evening service and have recently introduced coffee and tea after the morning service.
 We have a crèche, Sunday School and small teenage youth group.
-The leadership of the Fellowship comprises an Interim Pastor, John Griffith, MTh, five Elders and four Deacons at present.
-We have a small, salaried, staff team led by a full-time Administrator.
+The leadership of the Fellowship comprises of a Pastor, Rich Owen, four Elders and four Deacons at present.
+We have a small, salaried, staff team led by a part-time Administrator.
 The church family is divided into 10 Home Groups headed up by Pastoral Group Leaders and these meet on alternate Wednesdays in people’s homes for fellowship, prayer and bible study.
 On the intervening Wednesdays we hold a ‘Down-town’ prayer meeting at the church for the whole fellowship.

 As a Great Commission Church we have a history of involvement in mission supporting a number of folk/families who have been sent out by the fellowship to locations at home and abroad.
 We financially support some 45 Indian Dalit Pastors and have strong association with overseas ministries in India and Africa.
 We have a concern for the lost and to that end we operate a weekly outreach in the Town centre shopping precinct distributing tracts and engaging people in conversation as appropriate.
 We join with the residents of the Town in the Remembrance Service around the War Memorial opposite the church and serve the people with teas and coffees afterwards.